 In 2012, ISO published the new standard ISO 13209 "Open Test Sequence Exchange" (OTX), part 1 to 3, which has the main purpose to define a language and exchange format for the specification of executable test sequences.
 OTX has originally been developed for the area of ECU diagnostics testing, but is not limited to this area.
 Soon after the first OTX-based systems appeared on the market, end users required additional functionality, which were promptly implemented by tool suppliers.
 Some of the requested functionality, such as file processing or specific complex data types, impeded the exchangeability of OTX files and the interoperability of test systems.
 Consequently, there was a need to further standardize the additional functionality.

 ASAM OTX fills those functional gaps of ISO 13209.
 Overall, 23 extensions are defined in ASAM OTX, which include:

 In May 2021 the content was published as ISO 13209-4.
 At the moment this ISO document is under revision and is planned to be released in 2023.
 All changes realized by ASAM e.V. will then be considered.

 AVL LIST GmbH, Audi AG, Cognitran Ltd., Daimler AG, DSA-Daten- und Systemtechnik GmbH, emotive GmbH & Co.
-KG, KPIT Infosystems GmbH, M&K Mess- und Kommunikationstechnik GmbH, Porsche AG, RA Consulting GmbH, Robert Bosch GmbH, Siemens AG, Softing Automotive Electronics GmbH, Volkswagen AG.
+KG, KPIT Infosystems GmbH, M&K Mess- und Kommunikationstechnik GmbH, Porsche AG, Robert Bosch GmbH, Siemens AG, Softing Automotive Electronics GmbH, Sontheim Industrie Elektronik GmbH, Volkswagen AG.